iris-rod/iris-rod.github.io/index.md

 ## Currently working on

 Right now, I'm focusing on developing my C++ knowledge by going back to the basics of C++ programming since my foundations on this language must be strong enough to learn more and improve.
-I'm using that knowledge to make a small game so that I'm still working within the context of game development, although it's still it's very early stages of development.
-You can follow its progress [here](https://github.com/iris-rod/PuzzleGame)
+I'm working on smaller projects, trying to implement different mechanics and using different methods to broaden my skills.
+The latest project I made is a simple puzzle game which I'll be updating it's final results soon!
+You can follow its progress [here](https://github.com/iris-rod/PuzzleGame).
+The next challenge I'll take on will be on Unreal Engine.

 ## Global Game Jam 2021